-The 7IM AAP (Asset Allocated Passives) Moderately Cautious Sub-fund ('the Fund') aims to provide a total return, substantially by way of income though with some capital appreciation.
-There may be a moderate risk to capital.
+The 7IM AAP (Asset Allocated Passives) Balanced Sub-fund ('the Fund') aims, by applying active asset allocation techniques to predominantly passive strategies, to provide a balance of income and capital appreciation.
+There may be some risk to capital.

 The Investment Manager will invest the majority of the portfolio in fixed interest and equity instruments using predominantly passive strategies (that is, strategies designed to track the performance of particular indices, market sectors or asset classes).
 The Investment Manager will also make investments in other asset classes such as property, commodities and private equities.
 Such investments will be made indirectly through holdings in investment trusts, exchange traded funds or other intermediary vehicles with the objective of improving returns and controlling risk by increasing diversification within the portfolio.
 The asset allocation for the entire portfolio will be actively managed.